 July 13, 2016

 The second issue relates to the technical side of the will, and namely towards the different legal requirements for its preparation.
-For example, Bulgarian wills in their nature are recognized by our Laws to be personal and confidential acts of bequest.
+For example, Bulgarian will in its nature is recognized by our Laws to be personal and confidential acts of bequest.
 While in the UK there could be mutual wills or mirror wills (usually signed by spouses), where under the Bulgarian Law this would not be possible.
-Also in Bulgaria witnesses of personally drafted will are not allowed to be present; a personally drafted will under the Bulgarian Law, where witnesses have signed it too, would not be valid.
+Also in Bulgaria witnesses on personally drafted will are not allowed to be present; a personally drafted will under the Bulgarian Law, where witnesses have signed it too, would not be valid.
 On the other hand, the Inheritance Law in England requires 2 witnesses who both are over 18, to sign the will too.
-In addition, in Scotland it is possible to write a will without any witnesses.
-There are other technical differences too – while in the UK a notary public is not needed to be involved, in Bulgaria there is specific option for the testator to choose to sign specific type of will before notary public and 2 witnesses.
+In addition, in Scotland, it is possible to write a will without any witnesses.
+There are other technical differences too – while in the UK a notary public is not needed to be involved, in Bulgaria, there is a specific option for the testator to choose to sign specific type of will before a notary public and 2 witnesses.

-Therefore when relaying solely on a will in order to arrange the ownership relations between the ancestor and the beneficiary of title of Bulgarian assets could lead to some complications, if the will has not been prepared in accordance to the Law.
+Therefore when relying solely on a will in order to arrange the ownership relations between the ancestor and the beneficiary of Title of Bulgarian assets could lead to some complications, if the will has not been prepared in accordance to the Law.
 This is so, because the inheritance relations, regardless whether where a personal will has been prepared, as it manages Bulgarian assets, these will be regulated by the Bulgarian law.
-And it is highly recommendable, when preparing a will about assets in Bulgaria (real estates, bank accounts, etc.) that is expected to be used here to be prepared by Bulgarian Estate planning lawyer under the provisions of the Bulgarian legislation.
-This is purely practical issue, because there are cases where the will prepared abroad might and be understood by the local authorities (notary public, Land Register, Tax Offices, etc.), or even not interpreted by these here in the way it was meant to be.
-Not to mention that the description of the assets in the personal will has to be done very precisely and following the legal provisions, because usually there are legal actions needed to be done in relation to technical title transfer towards the beneficiary, as outlined above.
-If you consider leaving personal Bulgarian will and need legal advice and assistance for it, we are capable to help you – we provide advice, preparation and registration of personal wills.
+And it is highly recommendable when preparing a will about assets in Bulgaria (real estates, bank accounts, etc.) that is expected to be used here to be prepared by Bulgarian Estate planning lawyer under the provisions of the Bulgarian legislation.
+This is a purely practical issue because there are cases where the will, prepared abroad might and be understood by the local authorities (notary public, Land Register, Tax Offices, etc.), or even not interpreted by these here in the way it was meant to be.
+Not to mention that the description of the assets in the personal Bulgarian will has to be done very precisely and following the legal provisions because usually there are legal actions needed to be done in relation to technical title transfer towards the beneficiary, as outlined above.
+If you consider leaving personal Bulgarian will and need legal advice and assistance for it, we are capable to help you – we provide advice, preparation, and registration of personal wills.
 Contact us on http://lexsofia.com/contacts/